 121 or part

-carrier certificate and must then comply with all provisions of the specific part under which the operator is certified.
+as appropriate, and comply with all provisions of the specific part under which the operator is certificated.
 The carriage of a person or persons

-requiring medical personnel and/or medical equipment on a scheduled air carrier, operating under parts
+requiring medical personnel and/or medical equipment on a scheduled air carrier, operating under part

-does not constitute air ambulance operations.
+not constitute air ambulance operations.
 However, a scheduled air carrier transporting a person or persons requiring medical personnel and/or

 3) Certification Under Part